Adaptive generalized conditional gradient method for multiobjective optimization: Introduction

-Multiobjective optimization has received a lot of attention over the past few decades due to its wide range of practical applications.
-Recently, proximal methods, gradient-type methods, subgradient methods, and proximal gradient methods have been developed for multiobjective optimization problems by extending single-objective optimization counterparts \cite{1,2,3,3a,4}.
-These methods are often called descent methods because they decrease one or more objective functions within some iterations.
-The steepest descent method \cite{4ab} is the first of these extensions, and the proximal point method for multiobjective optimization problems was first presented in \cite{4a}.
-Multiobjective descent method include first-order, second-order, and derivative-free methods, see \cite{4CCC,4DDD,4EEE} and references therein.
-The proximal gradient approach and the idea of the steepest descent are combined in \cite{4aa}.
-The {\it Frank-Wolfe} \cite{5} ({\it conditional gradient}) method proposed for convex continuously differentiable optimization problems has been modified and extended to single-objective \cite{6,7,8} and multi-objective optimization problems \cite{1,2,9} in several ways.
-The conditional gradient method has attracted the attention of many researchers and has grown in popularity because it is less computationally expensive than proximal type methods and can solve large-scale problems.
-Recently, in \cite{8}, the conditional gradient method has been presented by defining the ($\varepsilon$-normalized) descent direction method for single objective optimization problems with convex and continuously differentiable objective functions.
-The method combines the ideas of the gradient method and the descent direction method for a smooth single-objective optimization.
-To the best of our knowledge, there is no work related to this normalized descent direction approach \cite{8} in the multiobjective settings or even in the single objective case with more general objective functions.
+Moreover, the {\it Frank-Wolfe}~\cite{5} ({\it conditional gradient}) method proposed for convex continuously differentiable optimization problems, has been modified and extended to single-objective~\cite{8,7,6} and multiobjective optimization~\cite{2,9,1} in several ways.
+The conditional gradient method has attracted the attention of many researchers and has grown in popularity because it is often less computationally expensive than proximal-type methods and can solve large-scale problems.
+Recently, in~\cite{8}, the conditional gradient method was presented by defining the ($\varepsilon$-normalized) descent direction method for single-objective optimization problems with convex and continuously differentiable objective functions.
+This method combines the ideas of the gradient method and the descent direction method for smooth single-objective optimization.
+To the best of our knowledge, there is no work related to this normalized descent direction approach~\cite{8} in the multiobjective settings or even in the single-objective case with more general objective functions.

-More specifically, we show that \cite{8} can be interpreted as a generalized conditional gradient method that allows the exploration of the Pareto optimal points of multiobjective optimization problems.
-By adopting some ideas of \cite{8}, we introduce a new descent search direction, using a suitable adaptive method, and line search rule, which provide a new generalized conditional gradient method for multiobjective optimization problems, where each objective function is the sum of a smooth and possibly nonsmooth vector-valued functions.
+Here, we show that~\cite{8} can be interpreted as a generalized conditional gradient method that allows the exploration of Pareto optimal points for multiobjective optimization problems.
+By adopting some ideas of~\cite{8}, we introduce a new descent search direction, using an adaptive method with line search, which provides a new generalized conditional gradient method for convex multiobjective optimization, where each objective function is the sum of a smooth and a possibly nonsmooth vector-valued functions.
+Unlike the methods in \cite{2,1}, the adaptive step size selection strategy needs only estimates rather than the exact values of the Lipschitz constants, which further improves the implementation process of the proposed method.

-In this paper, we consider the problem of finding a Pareto critical point for a multiobjective optimization problem given as: